-Chapter V Procedures for disposition
+Chapter V Procedures for disposition Article 46

-Where a disposition under this Act for suppressing smuggling has been made by Customs, a notice of such disposition shall be produced and delivered to the person be penalized .However, where the owner of the goods or articles confiscated pursuant to this Act is unascertainable, the actual delivery notice may be replaced by a public notice or the publication in the government gazette or newspaper.
+Where a disposition under this Act for suppressing smuggling has been made by Customs, a notice of such disposition shall be produced and delivered to the person subject to the disposition.
+However, where the owner of the goods or articles confiscated pursuant to this Act is unascertainable, the actual delivery notice may be replaced by a public notice or the publication in the government gazette or newspaper.

-Where the person disposed or a third party with interest at stake does not agree with the disposition referred to in the preceding Article, he/she may, within 30 days from the day following the date of receipt of the disposition notice, file a written protest in given format against Customs for review.
+I. Where the person subject to a disposition or a third party with interest at stake does not agree with the disposition referred to in the preceding article, he/she may, within 30 days from the day following the date of receipt of the disposition notice, file a written protest in given format against Customs for review.

-Customs shall make a determination of the protest within two months from the day following the date of receipt of a protest, and notify the person disposed or the third party with interest at stake; where necessary, the term may be prolonged once for no more than two months.

-The original of the determination of protest shall be delivered to the person disposed within 15 days from the date on which such determination is made.
+II.Customs shall make a determination of the protest within two months from the day following the date of receipt of a protest, and notify the person subject to the disposition or the third party with interest at stake; where necessary, the term may be prolonged once for no more than two months.
+III.The original of the determination of protest shall be delivered to the person subject to the disposition within 15 days from the date on which such determination is made.

-Where the person disposed does not agree with the determination of protest made by Customs, he or she may file an appeal and administrative proceeding according to relevant laws.
+${\rm I}$.
+Where the person subject to the disposition does not agree with the determination of protest made by Customs, he or she may file an appeal and administrative litigation according to relevant laws.

+Π .
 In case any duty should be refunded as a result of an irrevocable determination given on a review, appeal, or in administrative litigation, Customs shall refund it within ten days following the date of final determination.
-The refund shall include duty plus interest payable for the period beginning on the day following the date on which duty was paid by the duty-payer up to the date on which a refund notice or treasury check is issued, calculated on a daily basis according to the annual interest rate of one-year fixed savings in Postal Savings.
+The refund shall include the duty plus interest payable for the period beginning on the day following the date on which duty was paid by the duty-payer up to the date on which a refund notice or treasury check is issued, calculated on a daily basis according to the annual interest rate of one-year fixed savings in Postal Savings.